 Mini-course by István Tomon "Intersection graphs of geometric objects"

-At the invitation of the Laboratory of Combinatorial and Geometric Structures and the PhysTech School of Applied Mathematics and Computer Science, István Tomon visited the Moscow Institute of Physics and Technology and gave 2 lectures.
+At the invitation of the Laboratory of Combinatorial and Geometric Structures and the PhysTech School of Applied Mathematics and Computer Science, István Tomon gave 2 lectures about intersection graphs of geometric objects.

 "The intersection graph of some family of geometric objects (e.g. line segments, axis parallel rectangles, convex sets) is the graph, whose vertices correspond to the elements of this family, and two vertices are joined by an edge if the corresponding objects have a nonempty intersection.
 In the past 60 years, graph theoretic properties of such intersection graphs are extensively studied both from a theoretical and a practical point of view.
 In this mini-course, I will survey some classical and recent results about Ramsey and coloring properties of geometric intersection graphs, along with numerous open problems."